lucko/BungeeGuard/SECURITY.md

 # Reporting a Vulnerability

-Serious vulnerabilities should be reported in private, using the context details [here](https://lucko.me/).
+Serious vulnerabilities should be reported in private, using the contact details [here](https://lucko.me/).
 You can encrypt your message using my PGP key if you feel inclined to do so.

 # Security Patches